Murdoch Family Civil War Looms Over Fox News, Says New Book

 On Tuesday, Stelter is set to release Hoax: Donald Trump, Fox News, and the Dangerous Distortion of Truth, an in-depth look at the somewhat well-trodden territory of the symbiotic relationship between America’s highest-rated cable news network and the president who religiously watches it.

-The book largely focuses on how Fox News evolved from a moderately Trump-skeptical right-wing television network to the de facto arm of the Trump administration—much to the chagrin of some employees and members of the Murdoch family.
+The book largely focuses on how Fox News evolved from a moderately Trump-skeptical conservative TV network to a de facto press arm of the Trump administration—much to the chagrin of some employees and members of the Murdoch family.
 Additionally, the book suggests that even patriarch Rupert Murdoch overlooks Trump’s numerous inadequacies in exchange for unfettered access to a Republican White House.

-“Rupert still mocked Trump’s inadequacies behind the man’s back,” Stelter writes in his new book. “‘Rupert calls him a fucking idiot,’ a Murdoch insider told me.
+“Rupert still mocked Trump’s inadequacies behind the man’s back,” Stelter writes in one excerpt of his new book shared with The Daily Beast. “‘Rupert calls him a fucking idiot,’ a Murdoch insider told me.
 ‘Rupert knows Trump is crazy,’ another insider said.
 And Rupert’s wife Jerry Hall was known to call Trump a ‘pig.’
 But the media mogul craved proximity to power, and with Trump, he had it.
 Perhaps it was his own inadequacy.”

 Following the resignation of numerous high-profile staffers who were skeptical of Trump—including long-time anchor Shepard Smith—Fox News now largely stands as a monolithic feedback loop of praise for the president and skewerer of his political foes.
 But reservations about him reached the highest levels of the Murdoch family, resulting in the resignation of Rupert’s more liberal son James..